The GCS mentoring programme brings together communication specialists in a mentoring partnership.

 Our mentoring partners have focused on various areas of D&I including: job-shares, disability, LGBTQ, BAME, socio-economic backgrounds, regional staff, ageism, mental health, care leavers, gender and apprentices.

-If you want to make your mark in D&I, sign up for CCDV by following this link.
+If you want to make your mark in D&I, sign up to CCDV.